imyhalex/comp-sci-study-journal/csci1270/transactions.md

 __Logging Schemes__
 - Physical Logging
-    - Record the byte-level changes made to a specific page
+    - Exact byte-level changes to a specific page in the buffer pool.
     - Example: git diff
 - Logical Logging
     - Record the high-level operations executed by txns